 I create artwork that delves into the oxymoron of life, it’s walking ability to both be beautiful and terrible at the same time.
 I work subtly in colored pencil, though it looks like a painting.

-A life long journey of drawing that started when she was young and tracing favorite cartoon images off of a television screen as an escape from growing up in an abusive household, has expelled into a project that delves into symbolic portraits that show the experience of living with, going through, and healing from trauma.
+A lifelong journey of drawing that started when she was young and tracing favorite cartoon images off of a television screen as an escape from growing up in an abusive household, has evolved into a project that delves into symbolic portraits that show the experience of living with, going through, and healing from trauma.

 It is estimated that about 70% of people have experienced some type of traumatic event at least once in their lives.
 This equates to approximately 223.4 million people in the United States of America, just one, small section of the world.
 Along with this sobering fact, as many as 275 million children worldwide are exposed to violence in the home.

 I am one in that very large statistic.
 In my youth, I was raised by my biological mom, an alcoholic and a drug addict that seemed to have no outlet for her emotions except her child.
 Her boyfriends would use me as well.
 When I decided to get married, I ended up with a very abusive man.
 He was controlling and manipulative.
 I lost all sense of myself, to the point that when I finally left him, it took 2 hours to choose a face wash at the store because he wasn’t there to tell me what to get.